 Barbara Barbieri McGrath, author

-Barbara McGrath has written over twenty books for children, including The Little Red Elf, and many bestselling math concept books.
-She lives in Natick, Massachusetts.
+Barbara McGrath has written over twenty books for children, including The Little Gray Bunny, The Little Red Elf, and many bestselling math concept books.
+Barbara lives in Natick, Massachusetts.

 Read more about Barbara.

 Tim Nihoff, illustrator

 Tim Nihoff is the illustrator of Otter Everywhere (Candlewick).
 He is also a graphic designer.
 Tim lives on Peaks Island, Maine.

 Read more about Tim Nihoff.

 The colorful, chunky bears that first appeared in Teddy Bear Counting introduce more advanced concepts like estimation, graphing, division, and multiplication in this squat book.
 McGrath uses rhyming verse to guide readers; on a spread containing a graph with the glinting beards divided by color, she advises: "Write down the total/you see in each row./Let's see if your guess/was too high or too low."
 Nihoff incorporates digital hands that point to and reach for the bears, emphasizing their resemblance to counting manipulatives.
 Though the beards feel surprisingly animated (especially when they open their arms and tumble in air), the book will be most effective when used with the bears' plastic counterparts (not included).